matter-labs/zksync-web-era-docs/docs/dev/developer-guides/contracts/contracts.md

 Almost every smart contract written for EVM will be supported by zkSync 2.0 and will hold all key security invariants so that no additional security re-auditing will be required in most cases.
 A notable exception is the contracts that use the following EVM opcodes:

-- `SELFDESTRUCT`: it’s considered harmful and was deprecated in [EIP-6049](https://eips.ethereum.org/EIPS/eip-6049).
+- `SELFDESTRUCT` - Unsupported.
+It’s considered harmful and was deprecated in [EIP-6049](https://eips.ethereum.org/EIPS/eip-6049).
-- `EXTCODECOPY` - we've skip it for now because zkEVM opcodes are not identical to EVM ones anyway but it can be implemented if needed.
+- `CALLCODE` - Unsupported.
+It was deprecated on Ethereum in [EIP-2488](https://eips.ethereum.org/EIPS/eip-2488) in favor of `DELEGATECALL`.
-- `CALLCODE` - it was deprecated on Ethereum in favor of `DELEGATECALL`.
+- `EXTCODECOPY` - Unsupported.
+We've skip it for now because zkEVM opcodes are not identical to EVM ones anyway but it can be implemented if needed.
-- `CODECOPY` - it acts like `CALLDATACOPY` in the deploy code, unsupported in the runtime code.
+- `CODECOPY` - It's compiled into `CALLDATACOPY` by our compiler.
-- `PC` - since Solidity is 0.7.0, it is not accessible in Yul and Solidity.
+- `PC` - Not accessible in Yul and Solidity `>=0.7.0`.
+Accessible in Solidity `0.6.0` although it produces a runtime error (no compilation error at this time).

 All unsupported opcodes produce an error on compilation.